danielhenrymantilla/higher-kinded-types.rs/book/src/may-dangle-00.md

 Which means that proving an API to be unsound is quite simple, and unquestionable: just produce such an exploit!

-Now, to avoid spoiling the fun, I shan't giver the answer right away, so as to let you people think a bit more about it.
+Now, to avoid spoiling the fun, I shan't be giving the answer right away, so as to let _you_ think a bit more about it.

   - Remember: when talking about the soundness (or lack thereof) of an API, what matters is said A**P**I, _i.e._, the `pub`lic `fn`s, fields, methods, `trait` implementations, _etc._